stacksjs/stacks/config/README.md

 This folder contains your Stacks configuration files.
 Each file comes with its own descriptions, allowing you to easily learn at your own pace.

-Read more in the relating docs.
-This part of the docs is WIP.

 ## 💪🏼 Contributing

 Please see [CONTRIBUTING](.github/CONTRIBUTING.md) for details.